dymodi/dymodi.github.io/Research/Paper/Crowd-Delivery/Revision-History.md

 ### Revision guidelines

 ? ? ? ? ?

 	Explain how to resolve the "station to door" problem.
-(R1-Q2-1) Add more about " mobility patterns for the delivery purpose" since it is listed in the 3rd contribution.
+(R1-Q2-1) Add more about "mobility patterns for the delivery purpose" since it is listed in the 3rd contribution.

 INTRODUCTION

 	Keep the scenario since nobody argue it's inappropriate.
 	Keep focusing on public transport and make it as an innovation.
 (R1-Q1, R2-Q0, ) Keep the consideration of time constraints.

 MOTIVATION

 	Add explanation or hypothesis on the obervation of trans and non-trans trips.
-(R2-Q4-1) Remove the overclaim about the detour, focus on the **public transport**.
+(R2-Q4-1) Remove the overclaim about the detour, focus on the public transport.
 (R1-Q2-1)

 HOW HITCHHIKING DELIVERY WORKS